IBM/TDD-NodeJS-Containers/README.md

 [![Build Status](https://travis-ci.com/IBM/TDD-NodeJS-Containers.svg?branch=master)](https://travis-ci.com/IBM/TDD-NodeJS-Containers)

-# Test Driven Development (TDD) in NodeJS
+# Test Driven Development (TDD) in Node.js

-In this code pattern, we will show you how to create a world class currency conversion microservice using Test Driven Development (TDD) in NodeJS.
+In this code pattern, we will show you how to create a world class currency conversion microservice using Test Driven Development (TDD) in Node.js.
 This code pattern is a microservice that is a part of the [Bee Travels project](https://github.com/bee-travels)

 TDD is a style of programming that closely intertwines coding, testing, and designing.
 To illustrate, when designing the functionality of your application, you would write unit-tests first then implement the code afterwards.

-We will attempt to use and showcase modern NodeJS development by using  [ECMA script](http://www.ecma-international.org/ecma-262/6.0/) (2015 ES6 or later) and best NPM libraries - listed in the [Anatomy of this Application](##anatomy-of-this-application) section at the bottom of this page.
+We will attempt to use and showcase modern Node.js development by using  [ECMA script](http://www.ecma-international.org/ecma-262/6.0/) (2015 ES6 or later) and best NPM libraries - listed in the [Anatomy of this Application](##anatomy-of-this-application) section at the bottom of this page.

 The JavaScript unit-test framework testing library we will use for TDD in this code pattern is [Jest](https://jestjs.io/).